alijawad07/zero-shot-object-detection-with-dino/README.md

                     help='text threshold, by default it is 0.25'

 ## Acknowledgments
-- This project utilizes the groundingdino library for inference.
+- This project utilizes the [groundingdino](https://github.com/IDEA-Research/GroundingDINO) for inference.
-- The DINO framework is introduced in the paper: Emerging Properties in Self-Supervised Vision Transformers.

-## References
-- GroundingDINO GitHub Repository
-- DINO Paper